utdata/rwd-mastery-assignments/billboard-hits/rubric-wb.md

 # Billboard Hot 100 rubric for Workbench

+> THIS ASSIGNMENT IS DATED AND NEEDS REWRITING BEFORE USE AGAIN.
+SEE THE [DETAILED VERSION](rubric-wb-detailed.md) FOR A MORE CURRENT VERSION.

 Be sure to see the [README](README.md) for the source information and data dictionary.

 ## Connect to the data